Does a CRM System Make Sense For You? Do You Need One?

 Real-Life CRM: A Day in the Life

-Picture this: You're a bustling entrepreneur in Los Angeles, sipping your latte at Intelligentsia Coffee.
+How about if: You're a bustling entrepreneur in Los Angeles, sipping your latte at Intelligentsia Coffee.
 With a few taps on your CRM app, you check up on your sales team's progress while marveling at how technology lets you run a business without putting down your espresso.
 Ah, bliss!

-The Future of CRM: AI, Automation, and Augmented Reality?
+CRM: AI, Automation, and Augmented Reality?

-Some experts even predict the incorporation of augmented reality, allowing sales teams to provide virtual product demos.
+Some experts even predict the incorporation of lifted reality, allowing sales teams to provide virtual product demos.
 Who knows, maybe you'll soon be wearing VR goggles, presenting your pitch from a beach in San Diego.

 So, Is a CRM System Worth It?